acelyaltun/acelyaltun.github.io/_pages/about.md

 My main research interests involve comparative politics and political methodology.
 I am interested in repression, violence, and autocratization with a focus on historical legacies and quantitative methods.
 My current work rethinks how we measure and understand autocrats' repertoires of repression.

-Outside of research and being a cat mom, I spend my time lifting unnecessarily heavy iron objects, watching films that are far too sad, and staring at maps for longer than is reasonable.
+Outside of research and being a cat mom, I spend my time weight lifting, watching films that are far too sad, and staring at maps.